Lock Yourself In A Profit With OddsMonkey

-A little over a year ago, if you had asked me to bet on the horses or the football, I would have run a mile.
+A few years ago, if you had asked me to bet on the horses or the football, I would have run a mile.
 Gambling has just never been my thing.
 Yes I know it can be fun to have a punt on your favourite team and as long as you stay sensible and within your means, there’s a chance of having a decent win without risking too much.
 For me though, I’ve always preferred more solid and reliable ways to create an income.

 Well in February 2017 I was having a little web surf when I came across a list of extra cash-making ideas.
 Right at the top of the list at No.1 was something called Matched Betting.
 The writer of the article was saying something similar to what I have just said, that he had never been into betting, that prior to coming across Matched Betting, he had barely been into a bookies, let alone knew much about what he was doing.